-The BGC comprises of five Board Directors; the Chairman is the chairperson of the BGC, which includes 3 independent directors.
+The BGC comprises of five Board Directors; the Chairman is the Chair of the BGC, which includes 3 independent directors.
 Members of the committee have diverse experiences in banking, business, and governance.

 The Governance Committee should meet at least twice a year.
-The committee's responsibilities include assisting the Board of Directors in undertaking its corporate governance responsibilities, including such responsibilities related to Sharia supervision governance, developing and updating the Governance Manual, ensuring that the Governance Manual is adequately followed, reviewing annual governance report, and following-up on governance related recommendations/actions.
+The committee's responsibilities include assisting the Board of Directors in undertaking its governance responsibilities related to the corporate instructions responsibilities governance and related to Sharia supervision instructions issued by the Central Bank of Kuwait, developing and updating the Governance Manual, ensuring that the Governance Manual is adequately followed, reviewing annual governance report, and following-up on recommendations related to Group Governance.

-During 2023, the committee met 3 times, and covered the following activities by way of example and not limitation:
+During 2024, the committee met twice, and covered the many activities including, but not limited to:

-- Review the annual governance report. - Discuss the governance review reports of the Corporate Governance Unit and follow up on the status of respective recommendations. - Follow-up on the implementation of CBK Corporate and Sharia Governance requirements. - Ensure that the Board and Board Committees held adequate number of meetings. - Review the Corporate Governance Manual. - Verify subsidiaries' ability to satisfy the requirements of the Group's corporate governance standards and CG standards issued by the respective regulatory authorities of subsidiaries. - Verify that appropriate means and tools are in place to ensure compliance of all subsidiaries with all adopted governance requirements. - Follow-up with the Sharia Supervisory Board and the Audit Committee to ensure compliance with the Internal Sharia Audit Manual.
+- Review the annual governance report. - Discuss the governance review reports of the Corporate Governance Unit and follow up on the status of respective recommendations. - Follow-up on the implementation of CBK Corporate and Sharia Governance requirements. - · Ensure that the Board and Board Committees held adequate number of meetings. - Review the Corporate Governance Manual. - Verify subsidiaries' ability to satisfy the requirements of the Group's corporate governance standards and CG standards issued by the respective regulatory authorities of subsidiaries. - Verify that appropriate means and tools are in place to ensure compliance of all subsidiaries with all adopted governance requirements. - Follow-up with the Sharia Supervisory Board and the Audit Committee to ensure compliance with the Internal Sharia Audit Manual.